+We received feedback about the practice from 37 people.
+Patients were positive about all aspects of the service the practice provided.
+They told us staff were professional, friendly and polite.
+They said that they were given helpful, positive and informative advice and said their dentist listened to them.
+Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.
+We saw that staff protected patients' privacy and were aware of the importance of confidentiality.
+Patients said staff treated them with dignity and respect.
 Are services responsive to people's needs?
 We found that this practice was providing responsive care in accordance with the relevant regulations.
 The practice's appointment system was efficient and met patients' needs.
 Patients could get an appointment quickly if in pain.

-Staff considered patients' different needs.
+No action ~ Staff considered patients' different needs.
 This included providing facilities for disabled patients and families with children.
 The practice had access to interpreter services and had arrangements to help patients with sight or hearing loss.
 The practice took patients views seriously.
 They valued compliments from patients and responded to concerns and complaints quickly and constructively.
+Are services well-led?
 We found that this practice was providing well-led care in accordance with the relevant regulations.

-The practice had arrangements to ensure the smooth running of the service.
+No action ~ The practice had arrangements to ensure the smooth running of the service.
 These included systems for the practice team to discuss the quality and safety of the care and treatment provided.
 There was a clearly defined management structure and staff felt supported and appreciated.

-The practice team kept complete patient dental care records which were, clearly written or typed and stored securely.

-The practice monitored clinical and non-clinical areas of their work to help them improve and learn.
-This included asking for and listening to the views of patients and staff.
+We looked at a sample of dental care records and found that some records lacked detail of discussions regarding options, risks and benefits and therefore informed consent.
+There was a lack of audit of dental care records.
+There was a lack of risk assessment in place to ensure the practice monitored clinical and non-clinical areas of their work and to help them improve and learn.
+The practice asked for and listened to the views of patients and staff.

-No action 💊

-Safety systems and processes including staff recruitment, Equipment & premises and Radiography (X-rays).
+Safety systems and processes (including staff recruitment, Equipment & premises and Radiography (X-rays)).